top of page

 Abdu'l Baha, Answered Questions

-In this view, the human brain acts like a mirror in relation to the “light” that emanates from the rational soul described here and thereby makes human thought possible in the first place.
-This gives us a clear distinguishing feature compared to artificial intelligence - and incidentally also a very nice illustration of the immortality of the soul: something that does not exist “in” matter does not have to pass away with it.
+In this view, the human brain acts like a mirror in relation to the "light" emanating from the described rational soul, thereby enabling human thinking capacity.
+We thus have a clear distinguishing feature from artificial intelligence – and incidentally, a beautiful illustration of the soul's immortality: something that does not exist "in" matter does not have to perish with it.

 Amazing achievements in the animal world

-So if human and artificial intelligence are not on the same level in terms of consciousness and reason, what about the intelligence and abilities of animals?
-Animals "function" very similar to humans in terms of their sensory perception, information processing and resulting emotional reactions.
-However, according to the Baha'i scripts, the animal does not seem to have a capacity to act consciously comparable to humans:
+If human and artificial intelligence don't stand on the same level regarding consciousness and reason, how does it relate to the intelligence and capabilities of animals?
+Animals "function" very similarly to humans regarding their sensory perception, information processing, and resulting emotional reactions.
+According to Baha'i scriptures, however, animals don't seem to possess capabilities comparable to humans for conscious action:

 The world of nature is the kingdom of the animal.
 In its natural condition and plane of limitation the animal is perfect (...).
 They are without education or training; they have no power of abstract reasoning and intellectual ideals (...).
 The animal can neither recognize nor apprehend the spiritual power of man and makes no distinction between man and itself, for the reason that its susceptibilities are limited to the plane of the senses.
 It lives under the bondage of nature and nature’s laws.

-On the other hand, some animals with their sensory and memory performance are surprisingly far superior to humans:
+On the other hand, some animals are amazingly superior to humans with their sensory and memory performance:

 If we were to claim that all these effects proceed from the powers of the animal nature and the physical senses, then we see plainly and clearly that, with regard to these powers, the animals are superior to man.
 For example, the sight of animals is much keener than that of man, their hearing is more acute, and likewise with their powers of smell and taste.
 Briefly, in the powers which man and animal share in common, the animal often has the advantage.
 Take the power of memory: If you carry a pigeon from here to a faraway country, and there set it free, it will remember the way and return home.
 Take a dog from here to the heart of Asia, set it free, and it will return home without ever losing its way.
 And so is it with the other powers, such as hearing, sight, smell, taste, and touch.
 It is clear then that if man did not possess a power beyond the animal powers, the animal would perforce surpass man in significant discoveries and in the comprehension of realities.
 It follows from this argument that man is endowed with a gift, and possesses a perfection, which is not present in the animal.